Illustration photo: Reuters.

 Concerns about escalation

-Hours before the airstrike, US Defense Secretary Lloyd Austin said he was concerned about the risk of escalation but believed conflict between Israel and Hezbollah could be avoided.
+Hours before the airstrike, US Defense Secretary Lloyd Austin said he was concerned about the risk of escalation but believed that conflict between Israel and Hezbollah could be avoided.

 Nguyen Quang Minh (according to Reuters)